seanockert/ViewToggle/README.md

 ## Basic use

 Download and reference viewtoggle.js from your document.
-Just before the closing body tag is good
+Just before the closing `</body>` tag is good

     	<script src="viewtoggle.js"></script>